Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

-Worldlink’s infrastructural apparatus, commendable customer service and emphasis on continued improvement of its services has made it the go-to ISP in Nepal for years now.
+Worldlink’s infrastructural apparatus, commendable customer service, and emphasis on continuous improvement of its services have made it the go-to ISP in Nepal for years now.

 Offering unlimited internet with a capacity for gaming was one of the legacy WordLink established.
 The approach made it popular among teenagers and later caught the eye of corporate and institutes too.
 Now the company has overseen a glorious silver jubilee.
 Find the achievements of the Worldlink in these 25 years of service.

 Before we go into the nitty-gritty of the details, let’s first talk about the services it provides.
 Worldlink has launched a wide range of services over the years to remain the front-runner in Nepal.
 From NetTv to 5G router to world-class internet service, Worldlink still holds sway among other ISPs despite fierce competition.

 Now, following the launch of Photon 300, Worldlink brought the Mesh WiFi system for the first time in Nepal.
 With Photon 600, the ISP is to introduce Nobkia Beacon 3.0 Mesh system.

 As an ISP, WordLink first prioritized internet speed and increment for years.
 Now as technology has expanded, it has bundled NetTv, a Kathmandu-based IPTV service that offers a range of features like video on demand, Youtube streaming, and others.
 This feature enables watching YouTube over a non-smart TV as well.